-Shelley defines meal skipping as going without calorie intake, whether that is solid or liquid, for more than five hours from waking to bedtime.
+She defined meal-skipping as going without calorie intake, whether from solids or liquids, for more than five hours between waking to bedtime.

-“If a person puts more calories in the body than it can use for immediate functions – the excess is going to go somewhere,” says Ms. Shelley.
+“If a person puts more calories in the body than it can use for immediate functions, the excess is going to be stored in your body as fat,” she said.

 One common reason people skip meals or choose unhealthy options is the familiar excuse, “I don’t have time.”

-Wouldn’t it be nice if we all had time to plan, prepare and eat regular meals throughout our day?
-What we can do is make healthy eating a priority and find a system that will work within our schedule.
+Wouldn’t it be nice if you had time to plan, prepare and eat regular meals throughout your day?
+What you can do is make healthy eating a priority and find a system that will work within your schedule.

-If you are pressed for time, consider prepping your meals or snacks for the week.
-This will help you avoid temptations at fast food restaurants, although fruit is now offered at most fast food places.
-Next time you’re choosing between apple slices and fries, you may opt for the healthier choice.
+If you are often pressed for time, consider prepping your meals or snacks for the week ahead of time.
+This will help you avoid temptations at fast food restaurants.
+Even planning your meals one meal in advance will help you stick to your eating plan.
+Next time you’re choosing between apple slices and fries, you’ll be able to opt for the healthier choice.

-“That is usually the biggest indicator that they needed something at breakfast,” she says.
+“That is usually the biggest indicator that you needed something at breakfast,” she said.

-From research we know that breakfast is important, and we must make time to start our day off right.
+Research has shown that breakfast is important, and you must make time to start your day off right.

-- The National Weight Control Registry shows that 78% of the participants eat breakfast every day and these participants lost an average of 66 lbs. and kept it off an average of five-and-a-half years.
+- A 2015 study by the National Weight Control Registry showed that 78 percent of the participants ate breakfast every day and those participants lost an average of 66 pounds and kept it off an average of 5.5 years.

-- Childhood studies show eating breakfast improves math, reading, standardized test scores and improves memory.
+- Childhood studies show eating breakfast improves math, reading, standardized test scores and memory.

 - People who eat breakfast generally get more calcium, dietary fiber, folate and protein than those who do not.